 Other works already explored the potential association between sarcopenia and knee OA outcomes in older people.
 Recently, Andrews et al. reported that sarcopenia could be associated with a higher risk of sarcopenia, in Health, Aging, and Body Composition participants [43].
 Interestingly, our findings did not show any significant difference between ROA prevalence and people with or without sarcopenia, according to the paper of Andrews et al. [43].
 However, a significantly higher prevalence of symptomatic knee OA was reported.
 In another study, whose aim was to explore the prevalence and characteristics of pain associated with sarcopenia, it was found that the prevalence of pain was much higher in participants with sarcopenia than their counterparts [44].
 These findings overall suggest that sarcopenia could be associated with higher risk of pain associated to knee OA, indicating the need of early identification of these patients for tailored interventions.

-For example, physical exercise interventions could be suggested in people with sarcopenia and without symptomatic knee OA since this kind of intervention is able to prevent further muscle mass loss [45], incident knee OA (in particular forms associated to pain) [46], and pain itself [47].[48][42]
+For example, physical exercise interventions could be suggested in people with sarcopenia and without symptomatic knee OA since this kind of intervention is able to prevent further muscle mass loss [45], incident knee OA (in particular forms associated to pain) [46], and pain itself [47].
+In this regard, it should be acknowledged that muscle strengthening exercises can improve physical performance and muscle strength parameters in people affected by sarcopenia [48], having the potential to probably prevent symptomatic knee OA.

 The strengths of our study are the long duration of follow-up, the several knee OA outcomes assessed, and the large sample size included.
 However, our findings should be interpreted within some important limitations.
 First, the participants of the OAI were at high risk or already had knee OA.
 Thus, our results cannot be extended to the general population.
 Second, the observational nature of our findings can introduce another bias in our results, although we tried to correct this limitation using analyses adjusted for potential confounders.
 Finally, body composition was based on a population equation and not on direct assessment.
 However, this has been validated against gold standard methods such as magnetic resonance imaging and dual-energy X-ray absorptiometry [49].
 At the same time, sarcopenia was identified using lower limbs performance and muscle mass, whilst handgrip strength is the preferred method for diagnosis sarcopenia [11].